Sow the seeds of cross-cultural understanding in the Arab world.

 Note: It’s possible each year that the program runs during the month of Ramadan in this Muslim country, although you need not observe the fast, and host families make arrangements for your noon meal.

-As a WorldTeach Morocco Summer Volunteer, you serve in urban settings in Morocco, either along the coast or inland, teaching in community centers that are in the poorer parts of the city and with NGO’s that work with disadvantaged young people.
-Most of the sites are with high school-aged students or young adults who need help with English and other skills to get jobs.
-Besides teaching English, many of our sites are also requesting you teach different life skills to their students on topics like personal finance, health, or job readiness.
+You will serve in urban settings in Morocco, either along the coast or inland.
+You will be teaching in community centers that are in the poorer parts of the city or with NGO’s that work with disadvantaged youth.
+Most of the sites are with high school-aged students or young adults who need critical help with English and other skills to get jobs.
+Besides teaching English, many of our sites are also requesting that you teach different life skills to their students on topics like personal finance, health, or job readiness.

-Volunteers will participate in all the extra activities organized by the various centers.
-Volunteers can also suggest some activities and the run them after getting the OK from the director.
+You will also participate in extra activities organized by the various community centers.
+The program welcomes you to suggest and run activities of your own with permission from the program’s director.
 Depending on the year, the students will be fasting for Ramadan, so if your service falls within the observation of this holiday, you will want to factor that into your plans for student activities.
 Our most successful WorldTeach Morocco volunteers are mindful of the convergence of westernized culture with traditional Islamic customs.
-Being a conscientious observer and seeking to understand your surroundings will only enhance your experience.
+Being a conscientious observer, mindful of cultural differences and curiosity to understand your surroundings will enhance your experience.